DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

   * Dynamically assign any output to programming mode, with NMRA current limit enforced
   * TrackManager :sup:`tm` support for configuring any output to any one of the DC/DCC/Prog modes to suit your layout

 The EX-CSB1 is based on the 32-bit ESP32 microcontroller that operates on 3.3V rather than 5V for increased efficiency and more options for powering the board.
 It uses a robust, single-PCB design with dual outputs to provide an expandible Command Station and/or Booster in a small portable form factor.
+XXX Thinking this entire section duplicates the list above.
+Or could delete the last 2 paragraphs?

 The EX-CSB1 comes with two integrated MOSFET based motor drivers from Texas Instruments to reduce power consumption, put more power to the layout, and generate less heat than traditional solutions.
 They provide up to 5A peak power to each track output to be able to run more locos simultaneously.
 An additional EX-MotorShield 8874 can be plugged on top of the command station board to provide two more DCC or PWM DC outputs.